 How Lizard Brain Affects the Workplace

-“Lizard brain” is an attitude that can bleed into organizational decisions, and organizations need to be aware of how their actions and policies can create negativity in their employees.
+“Lizard brain” is an attitude that can bleed into organizational in taking better decisions, and organizations need to be aware of how their actions and policies can create negativity in their employees.

 Poor policies, Haffner says, breed suspicion and mistrust.
 “The lizard is suspicious because it’s always assuming the negative,” he says.
 “Suspicion can invade … at the systematic level, as well as at an organizational level.”